Auckland University of Technology: Other

+Student life

 Student union

 AUTSA (AUT Students' Association) is the students' association at AUT.
 Every student attending a course run by AUT is a member of AUTSA, and its primary function is to promote and maintain the rights and welfare of students.
-It provides advocacy and support, assignment binding, student diary and wall planner, Student Job Search, discounted phone cards, and food bank.
+It provides advocacy and support, assignment binding, student diary and wall planner, Student Job Search, food vouchers, and food bank.
 The AUTSA Advocacy Team provide advice to students with academic grievances, grade appeals, harassment, or tenancy issues.

 The AUTSA Student Representative Council (SRC) is composed of a president, a vice president, and Māori Affairs, Pasifika, Diversity, International, Disability and Postgraduate Officers.
 There are Business and Law, Design and Creative Technologies, Health and Environmental Sciences, Culture and Society and Te Ara Poutama Faculty Representatives.
 There are also City Campus, North Campus and South Campus Representatives.
 AUTSA representatives sit on various committees, focus groups and boards to speak out on behalf of 24,000 AUTSA members.
 Former presidents include April Pokino (2014–2015), Kizito Essuman (2012–2013), Veronica Ng Lam (2010–2011), Andre D'cruz (2009), and Jan Herman (2007–2008).
 The 2018 president is Dharyin Colbert (in 2017 it was Urshula Ansell).

 AUTSA provides a fortnightly student magazine called Debate.
 The magazine is produced by a full-time editor and a team of student contributors.
 The magazine features news, views, cartoons, feature articles and columns.
 Debate was recognised by the Aotearoa Student Press Association Awards in 2005 "Best Small Publication" (Rebecca Williams, editor) and 2009 "Best Humourist" (Ryan Boyd, editor) and "Best Original Photography" (Clinton Cardozo, designer).
 AuSM also produces an annual student diary and wallplanner, and operates social media accounts.

 AUTSA supports more than 40 affiliated clubs, and organises concerts, comedy shows, live DJs, dance parties, the annual Orientation Festival and other events.
 AUTSA sponsored the AUT Titans at the Australian University Games in 2009, winning gold in netball and touch rugby.
 The AUTSA lodge is based in Tongariro National Park, accommodates up to 12 people and is available to AUTSA members from $160 per night for up to 12 people.
 Campus venue Vesbar is owned and operated by AUTSA for its students, and operates throughout the year.